 Excuse me what?

-Indeed, we passed by a section of trail where a little bit from the curve had slid down the slope.
+Indeed, we passed by a section of trail where a little bit had slid down the slope.

 I thought back to the memorial cairns, suddenly finding it of personal relevance.
 I was not enthused about witnessing the reason for their need.